Cbeeb121/mlem2/README.md

 # mlem2
-By Clay Beabout (KUID: 2820559) For EECS 690 Data Mining.
+By Clay Beabout For EECS 690 Data Mining.
 Implementation of the MLEM2 Algorithm

 # How to run the program
 From the repository, in a terminal window:

 1. run `ruby lem2.rb`
 2. pass a valid filename (ending in `.txt`) from the directory.
 You may use any of the `.txt` files already in the directory (austr.txt, test.txt, iris.txt, wine.txt)
-3. You *MUST* include the input file in the directory for proper use
+3. You *MUST* include an input file from the directory for proper use